Bryan Reynolds Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds has driven in a run in seven games this year (50.0%), including three games with more than one RBI (21.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Reynolds has driven home a run in seven games this year (46.7%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

-- In six games this season (42.9%), he has scored, including multiple runs twice.
+- In seven games this season (46.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.